Agriculture in Bolivia: Rice and grains

 Quinoa, the "mother grain" of the Incas, was the only food crop in the highlands that experienced sustained growth during the 1970s and 1980s.
 Cultivation of quinoa, which grows only above 2,000 meters, jumped from 15,640 hectares producing 9,000 tons in 1980 to 45,800 hectares producing 21,140 tons in 1984, and production continued to expand in the late 1980s.
+Quinoa is a popular crop in the Bolivian altiplano because of its drought resistant traits and its ability to grow is colder temperatures.
+The price of quinoa increased drastically, around 800% from 2005 to 2013, indicating a significant increase in demand during that time.
 Quinoa is high in fiber and rich in protein, making it a health food in industrialized countries.

 Despite repeated attempts by the government's National Wheat Institute (Instituto Nacional del Trigo) to make the nation selfsufficient in wheat production, Bolivia produced only about 20 percent of the wheat that it consumed in the late 1980s.
 In 1988 about 88,000 hectares produced 60,000 tons of wheat and in the same year, 280,000 tons of wheat were imported.
 In 1988 the United States Agency for International Development (AID) provided 180,000 tons of wheat through its Public Law 480 (PL-480) Food for Peace Program.
 Western Europe and Canada operated programs similar to the AID program but on a smaller scale.
 Argentina provided wheat in exchange for Bolivian natural gas.
 Smuggled wheat flour from Peru and Argentina represented a serious threat to domestic wheat production.
 In 1988 analysts estimated that 60,000 tons of smuggled wheat had entered Bolivia annually.
 Small traditional farmers in the highlands and large soybean farmers in Santa Cruz provided most of the country's 1988 wheat harvest, which was roughly equivalent to output in 1978, but only wheat from the Santa Cruz area was used for commercial milling.
 Analysts believed that wheat would produce higher yields when the proper tropical seeds, fertilizer, and irrigation methods were used.